shaina-12/Interactive-Story-Generation/README.md

 ### Our Friends and Parents

 ## About The Project:
+This project aims to build a platform for interactive story generation by finetuning Large Language Models, such as GPT-2 models based on different themes.
+It also focuses on developing stories, ensuring consistency, coherency, and engaging narratives.

 ## Repository Contents:
 ### Baseline Results - Contains Deliverables of Baseline Results